 Bioremediation is the most sustainable alternative and by far the most promising solution to the environmental degradation time bomb.

-They say we don’t inherit the earth but borrow it from future generations.
 It is imperative, therefore, that we act now to repay this debt in the future.

 This post first appeared on LinkedIn.